Cvikli/BinanceAPI.jl/README.md

 # This will be improved later on hopefully to be more clear...
 ```

+I am using this package with this [Crypto Data Manager](https://github.com/Cvikli/CryptoOHLCV.jl)

 This package can manage
 - streams
 - ticks